 2. Use an Isolation Coat and MSA Varnish

 Apply an isolation coat.
-Its purpose is to seal the watercolour so that subsequent layers of varnishing do not disturb your painting.
+Its purpose is to seal the watercolour so that subsequent varnishing does not disturb your painting.
 It is wise to take a careful approach at this stage so that nothing is smudged or marked.
 Spray two coats of Golden GAC 500 diluted with Golden Airbrush Medium.
-Golden now makes a product labeled Isolation Coat.
+Golden also makes Isolation Coat.
 This will protect the original watercolour.
 It acts like an acrylic sealer that keeps the varnish from touching the original, and allows the varnish to be removed later on if needed.

 Process III: If you don’t have an airbrush